 How will your experiences in this major prepare you for the real world?

 Landscape architecture has a clearly defined private practice career track starting at the entry-level progressing to project manager, associate and finally principal/partner/president.
 Important opportunities also exist in federal, state and municipal governments (parks, planning and zoning, transportation), as well as a vast number of non-profit conservation and community design organizations.
-Our program is closely tied to the professional design industry in Maryland and the mid-Atlantic region.
+Our program is closely tied to the professional design industry in Maryland and across the globe.
 Practicing professionals interact with our students regularly through project reviews, speaker series, job shadows, internships, and professional events.
 We have a strong alumni network and an active alumni council that meets regularly to mentor students and advise our program.
-As a nationally accredited program, all graduates are prepared for an entry-level position and for licensing in the profession everywhere in the country and across the globe.
+As a nationally accredited program, all graduates are prepared for an entry-level position and for licensing in the profession everywhere in the United States.

 What are the key courses/experiences that set our program apart from others across the campus/Country?